United States Border Patrol: Deterrence

 "Operation Gatekeeper" was launched in 1994 to stop aliens from crossing illegally into the United States.
-The strategy included increased enforcement and extensive fencing near border cities, with the two-fold purpose of deflecting aliens to remote areas where they could more easily be detected and apprehended, as well as using the formidable mountains, deserts, and Rio Grande as a deterrent to easy passage.
+The strategy included increased enforcement and extensive fencing near border cities, with the two-fold purpose of deflecting aliens to remote areas where they could more easily be detected and apprehended, as well as using mountains, deserts, and Rio Grande as a deterrent to easy passage.
 The newly erected Mexico–United States barrier—which at some remote locations is no more than a fence—has also forced aliens and human traffickers to seek out remote desert locations in California, Arizona, New Mexico and Texas where they may attempt crossing.
 The "funnel effect" created by both these strategies has contributed to the deaths of thousands of aliens, whose remains are often found in the hot desert or freezing mountains.

 As early as 1998, the former Immigration and Naturalization Service implemented the Border Safety Initiative in response to concerns about the number of aliens injured or killed while attempting to cross the border.
 It was noted that Border Patrol agents routinely supplied water, food, and medical care to aliens.
 That same year, Border Patrol, Search, Trauma and Rescue (BORSTAR), a specialized unit trained in emergency search and rescue, was established with the purpose of assisting injured or stranded aliens at remote locations.

 In 2002, the first "rescue beacons" were installed in desert areas considered especially dangerous.
 The beacons are solar powered and highly visible, and have a button which alerts Border Patrol agents by radio signal, after which a helicopter or ground unit is dispatched.
 U.S. Senator Bill Frist commented in 2006: "these beacons, I believe, are an absolutely vital link in our border security system...
 We know that beacons work: CBP has already saved dozens of people based entirely on beacon alerts."
 The Border Patrol frequently publishes reports about stranded and injured individuals rescued at beacon locations.

 In fiscal year 2020, Border Patrol agents and Air and Marine Operations agents are credited with saving more than 5,000 people and conducted approximately 1,400 search and rescue operations.